bonitasoft/bonita-doc/md/languages.md

 1. On the [Bonita BPM translation project](http://translate.bonitasoft.org/) page click on the language you want to translate.
 1. At the top of the page, click on the "Join" button.
 1. Wait for us to validate your request to join the project.
-1. Navigate to the Portal `.po` files.
+1. Navigate to the Portal `.po/.pot` files (see information in the "Add a language to Bonita BPM Portal" section above).
 1. Click on a file to begin the translation.
 You can then use the filter **missing translation** to only display the strings to be translated.